k8sgpt-ai/k8sgpt-operator/README.md

 ```

 4. Once the custom resource has been applied the K8sGPT-deployment will be installed and
-you will be able to see the Results objects of the analysis after some minutes ( if there are any issues):
+you will be able to see the Results objects of the analysis after some minutes (if there are any issues in your cluster):

 ```bash
 ❯ kubectl get results -o json | jq .